Posted on Friday, March 18, 2011

 Category: Interpreting, Translation

-As non-profit and governmental organizations undertake the seemingly impossible task of helping those affected by the disaster, translators and interpreters do whatever they can to help.
+As non-profit and governmental organizations undertake the seemingly impossible task of helping those affected by disaster, translators and interpreters do whatever they can to help.
 In the midst of such difficult endeavors, linguists can help make an incredibly difficult job just a little bit easier.

-Professional translators and interpreters assist a great deal in the aftermath of such disasters by offering on and off-site interpretation, translation of medical and legal documents, and other necessary language services.
+Professional translators and interpreters assist a great deal in the aftermath of disasters by offering on and off-site interpretation, translation of medical and legal documents, and other necessary language services.

 The Need for Professional Translators and Interpreters